 (2) enter an area that is not open to the public;

-(5) distribute literature or otherwise solicit customers on library property.
+(4) distribute literature or otherwise solicit customers inside library buildings or parking areas.

 (B) A customer may not: